sebstryczek/web__react-redux-postcss-webpack-hot/README.md

 # web__react-redux-postcss-webpack-hot--no-ssr

 ## What?
 This is simple react-starer.
 Yeah, another one!
-I told you why in the moment.
+I will tell you why, in the moment.
 Tech stack:
 1. React
 2. Redux